Unsuk Chin: Her Life and Music

 Unsuk Chin describes how “some of my most memorable experiences of happiness have been to be premiered and performed by great musicians – every successful collaboration feels like a new breakthrough moment”.
 Leading instrumentalists she has worked with include Viviane Hagner, Alban Gerhardt and Wu Wei in her concertos for violin, cello and sheng, while conductors who have championed her music include Simon Rattle, Kent Nagano, Gustavo Dudamel, Alan Gilbert, Esa-Pekka Salonen, David Robertson, Susanna Mälkki and Myung-Whun Chung.

-Forthcoming works by Unsuk Chin include an orchestral concert-opener inspired by Beethoven’s conversation books and a second violin concerto for Leonidas Kavakos commissioned by the London Symphony Orchestra, Boston Symphony Orchestra and Leipzig Gewandhaus Orchestra.
+Recent works by Unsuk Chin include subito con forza, an orchestral concert-opener inspired by Beethoven’s conversation books, and a second violin concerto for Leonidas Kavakos commissioned by the London Symphony Orchestra, Boston Symphony Orchestra and Leipzig Gewandhaus Orchestra.

 Photo: Priska Ketterer